fschulze/devpi/doc/userman/devpi_commands.rst

       --primary-url PRIMARY_URL
                             run as a replica of the specified primary server [None]
-      --replica-max-retries NUM
-                            Number of retry attempts for replica connection failures (such as aborted connections to pypi).
-[0] --replica-file-search-path PATH
+      --replica-file-search-path PATH
                             path to existing files to try before downloading from primary.
 These could be from a previous replication